UniversalDependencies/docs/_axm/feat/VerbForm.md

 Middle Armenian has seven types of participles:

-- The resultative participle is used to form the indicative mood in present, imperfect, present perfect resultative, imperfect in the past resultative and proper resultative tense.
-It can be also used adjectively and can be negated.
+- The resultative participle is used to form the indicative mood in present and imperfect resultative.
+It can be used adjectively and can be negated.
 - The subject participle can be used only adjectively and can be negated.
 - The imperfective participle is used to form the indicative mood in present or imperfect tense.
 It is formed with two endings: _-իս/-is_, which is attached to the infinitive, and _-ում/-owm_, which is attached to the verb stem.
-- The future participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future-in-the-past) tense.
+- The future participle is used to form the indicative mood in present future or imperfect future (future-in-the-past) tense.
 Some of its forms (mainly with the ending _-ի/-i_ attached to the infinitive) can be used only adjectively and can be negated.
-- The past participle is the continuation of the Classical Armenian past participle into the early stages of Middle Armenian.
-While in Classical Armenian this form could convey both active and passive meanings depending on the verb type, in Middle Armenian it increasingly trends toward a passive sense, even as the new passive infix (_-ու-/-ow-_) begins to emerge and stabilize.
+- The past participle is the continuation of the Classical Armenian past participle into the Middle Armenian.
+While in Classical Armenian this form could convey both active and passive meanings, in Middle Armenian it increasingly trends toward a passive sense, although a new passive infix (_-ու-/-ow-_) has already emerged.
 It can be used adjectively or substantively.
-Note that unlike Classical Armenian, where it expresses both active and passive meaning, in Middle Armenian it mostly keeps the passive meaning though there is already a new passive infix (-ու-/-ow-).
 - The perfect participle is used to form the indicative mood in present perfect or imperfect-in-the-past (past perfect) tense.
+It can also combine with the auxiliary _լինել/linel_ “to be” to form secondary compound tenses.
+This participle may have two endings: either _-լ/-l_ or _-ր/-r_.
+In Middle Armenian it can be used adjectively.
 - The processual (progressive) participle is used to form the indicative mood in present or imperfect tense for the verbs _գալ, լալ, տալ_.

-Note that the processual (progressive), resultative and future-I participles can be used to form the secondary complex tenses (with the auxiliary _լինել_ in any tense or mood).
+Note that the resultative, past and perfect participles can be used to form the secondary complex tenses (with the auxiliary _լինել_ in any tense or mood).

 Note also that resultative, subject and future-II participles, that fall in the gray zone between adjectives and participles and can be also used adjectively, are marked `Part` too.